shazChaudhry/docker-filebeat/README.md

 ```
 _**NOTE:** for this Jenkins containder nothing is mounted from the host file system_

-Build filebeat image ensurinig that config/filebeat.yml is configured as appropriate for your system or requirements:
+Build filebeat image ensurinig that config/filebeat.yml is configured as appropriate for your system or as requirements:
 ```
 export FILEBEAT_VERSION=5.x
 docker build \